-As a result of erosion, the sediments on Town Neck Beach are coarser grained than the sand in the borrow site; however, the differences in grain size between the borrow area and placement site are not considered significant.
-Appendix A4 details the results from grain size samples taken from the proposed borrow site and placement area.
+As a result of erosion, the sediments on Town Neck Beach are coarser grained than the sand in the borrow site.
+Appendix A5 details the results from grain size samples taken from the proposed borrow site and placement area.
 Complex and rocky bottom habitat is in the intertidal and subtidal zone off the western end of the nourishment footprint on Town Neck Beach.
 Additionally, a smaller patch of complex rocky bottom habitat is in the intertidal zone at the far eastern end of the nourishment site.
 The project will avoid covering ecologically significant essential fish habitat at the western end of the site created by rocky intertidal and complex bottom habitat, and eelgrass resources.
 At the eastern end of the site, approximately 2.23 acres of rocky intertidal habitat and approximately 1.75 acres of complex bottom habitat will be covered by the sand placement.
 According to WHG surveys from 2018, the ecological value of resources in this area is low, and the beach width has narrowed to the extent that the nourishment footprint cannot be adjusted without negatively affecting project performance.
 Prior to construction, the most recent surveys of complex rocky habitat will be used in the design of the final nourishment template.
-These surveys will be used to avoid as much complex bottom habitat as possible while still accomplishing the project purpose.
+These surveys will be used to avoid as much complex bottom habitat as possible will still accomplishing the project purpose.

 Placed sediment will eventually erode off Town Neck Beach without additional sand input.
 It is anticipated that the placement of 388,000 cy of sand will take approximately nine years to reach a point at which the beach fill is reduced to 70% of the original design.
-This project longevity of nine years was assumed based off the long-term rate of erosion within the placement area.
-It should be noted that higher rates of erosion in the short term have been observed which could shorten project longevity.
-While considered less reliable for computing beach fill longevity, the short-term rate of erosion predicts the beach fill would be reduced to 70% of its initial design after five years.
 At this point, an additional 279,000 cubic yards of material will need to be placed on the beach for the project to continue performing as intended.
 Sand for future nourishment work may be dredged from the Scusset borrow site, the Canal FNP, brought in by truck from upland sources, or come from a currently unidentified source.
 Necessary permit applications and environmental coordination will occur at the time of nourishment proposal(s) in the coming years.
 It is anticipated that placements will use sediments like that described in this section, therefore, the effects of future placements are expected to be the same.